mikafabricius/lumped_mass_spring_cable_model/README.md

 # Simulink simulation file

-The Simullink simulation file uses the continuous integrator block in order to integrate the equations of motion, from Newton's second law.
+The Simulink simulation file uses the continuous integrator block in order to integrate the equations of motion, from Newton's second law.
 This results in the velocity of each node and the position of each node.